Jahia/jahia/license/DUAL-LICENSING-IMPORTANT-README.txt

 "Alternatively, commercial and supported versions of the program may be used in accordance with the terms and conditions contained in a separate written agreement between you and Jahia Solutions Group SA."

+The JSEL license is available in the LICENSE folder of this program.

 If you are unsure which license is appropriate for your use, please contact the sales department at sales@jahia.com.